 title & according to topic.
 With notes so far on the philosophy behind

 both books, innovative techniques used in them, & on their connections

 to multi-media works by visual artists.
 Includes 1960's photos from

-(Above page is mainly intended as a scholarly & college-level resource on modern poetry but also has general info which may offer insight on how these two unusual first books of poems came to be written)
+(Above page is mainly intended as a scholarly resource on modern poetry but also has general info which may offer insight on how these two unusual first books of poems came to be written)

 Top of Page